 Falling in love is one of the best feelings in the world, but there is another side to that same coin.
-Falling out of love is scary, and often heartbreaking even when you still have feelings about your partner.
-A lot of people think that hating or feeling anger towards their partner means they have fallen out of love, but this is wildly inaccurate.
+Falling out of love is scary, and often heartbreaking even when you still have feelings for your partner.
+A lot of people think that hating or feeling anger towards their partner means they have fallen out of love.
+However, relationship experts agree that this is wildly inaccurate.

-In order to feel such dramatic emotions, you still have to love the other person to a certain extent.
+In order to feel such dramatic emotions in an overall healthy relationship, you still have to love the other person to a certain extent.
 Falling out of love also doesn’t mean that you no longer care about a person.
-We are going to talk more about the truth of falling out of love, what it means for your relationship, and why it happens.
+We are going to talk more about the truth of falling out of love, what it means for your relationship, why it happens, and what it means for your future with your partner.

 The Truth About Falling Out Of Love

-The act or feeling of falling out of love is more common than you think.
+The act or feeling of falling out of love in a long time relationship is more common than you think.
 Sometimes it starts off as a fading feeling of affection or even a gradual road towards indifference.
-This is a frightening proposition as we start to realize that we may lose our relationship or even a connection with the person that is a part of our relationship.
+This is a frightening proposition as we start to realize that we may lose our relationship or even a love feeling/connection with the person that is a part of our relationship.

 Is Falling Out Of Love Normal?

 Before talking about falling out of love, keep in mind that most reasons for losing emotions for a partner are valid.
 In general, when a relationship ends it is the best option for one or both parties.
-Sometimes the loss of affection is caused by a change in lifestyle or even personalities that can cause discord.
-In other cases, people simply have tastes or ideas that change over time, and what attracted them to a person is no longer part of their world view.
+Sometimes the loss of affection is caused by a change in lifestyle, an inability to spend quality time together, or even personality that can cause discord.
+In other cases, people simply have tastes or ideas that change over time, and what attracted them to a person is no longer part of their worldview.
 It is never a good idea to force yourself to stay in a relationship where you are unhappy, even if neither party committed any offense.

 Most of us bring a lot of our past to our relationships.
-That affects how we treat our partner and even how we will feel about our relationship over the long term.
+That affects how we treat our partner, how open with your partner you are in talks about the future, and how we will feel about our relationship over the long term.
 As people mature and change, their feelings naturally will change.
-In most cases, partners grow together, but sometimes they will grow apart during this process.
-This is when love may start to fade.
+In most cases, spending time with your partner will allow you to grow together.
+However, sometimes they will grow apart during this process.
+This is when love may start to fade, physical intimacy is lost, and red flags and relationship problems begin.
 It is important to think about why your feelings are changing, what makes you think your feelings have changed, and do you want to rekindle the love you have for your partner or let it go.

 Lasting love is possible, but it takes a lot of hard work and sacrifice.
 As humans, there are many things that make it hard for us to remain connected with our feelings of affection.
 Sometimes past rejections or hurt can cause us to falter when it comes to sustaining positive feelings.
 Other times the actions of the other individual can trigger a loss of affection.
 The act of loving and being loved is a direct challenge to our basic mental defense.
 Humans generally learn from an early age how to adapt to prevent getting hurt, both physically and emotionally.